clamsproject/mmif-visualizer/README.md

-## Running the server without Docker
+## Running the server without Docker/Podman

 First install the python dependencies listed in `requirements.txt`: